-SOCIAL ACTIVITIES - An Activities Coordinator and Recreation Coordinator plan social and recreational events for students in the afternoons and evenings and on the weekends.
+SOCIAL ACTIVITIES - An Activities Coordinator plans social and recreational events for students in the afternoons and evenings and on the weekends.
 They post outings, nightly activities, and sports schedules, on the weekly calendar.
 The evenings' social events begin around 9:00 pm.

 RECREATIONAL ACTIVITIES - Recreational activities will be organized around student interests.
-The Slane Fitness Center will be available each day from 5:00-7:00 pm.
-The center includes a wide range of industry leading strength and cardio equipment.
+Fitness Center will be available each day at times to be determined at the start of the session.
+The center includes a wide range of cardio equipment as well many recreational activities.
 Each cardio machine features a high definition touch screen display with HD television, web browser, and Apple/Android accessible media jacks.
 Governor's School West does not have access to either golf or tennis facilities this summer.
-The campus pool (also at the Slane Student Center) will not be available for most of the summer, as it is an amenity used by High Point University students every day.
+The campus pool (also at the Slane Student Center) will not be available for most of the summer, as it is an amenity used by Winston-Salem State University students every day.
 With that, some Governor's School-only events may be scheduled in the pool area, so students may want to bring appropriate swimwear.

-High Point University does not have a cross-country track, but in recent years, members of the Governor's School faculty and staff run with students on campus in the early mornings several days per week.
+Winston-Salem State University does not have a cross-country track, but in recent years, members of the Governor's School faculty and staff run with students on campus in the early mornings several days per week.
 Students may not run outside of the established campus boundaries.

-Governor's School administration and High Point University officials are exploring intramural sports and other outdoor recreational opportunities.
+Governor's School administration and Winston-Salem State University officials are exploring intramural sports and other outdoor recreational opportunities.
 These activities, usually in late afternoons/early evenings, will welcome any Governor's School student who wishes to participate, as the Governor's School emphasis is more on exercise and fun than on team competitiveness.
 We furnish some equipment, but we encourage you to bring your gloves, tennis rackets and balls, Frisbees, and other personal sports equipment.